duaelmlb/datasciencecoursera/data-cleaning/Assignment/README.txt

 - the present 'README.txt'

-- 'output_assignment.txt': Final tidy data set produced by the script
+- 'final_output.txt': Final tidy data set produced by the script

 - 'run_analysis.R' : R script that does all the actions required by the assignment and creates the final tidy data set.